Proteomics Research

 Better treatment of inflammatory diseases through comprehensive systems biology characterization (OMICS) - Tue Bjerg Bennike, dr.med., PhD, Ms.c.

-My main methodological approach is comprehensive OMICS characterization, particularly proteomics, of samples from patients, combined with advanced microscopy, bioinformatics, and machine learning.
-These efforts aim to extract true biological insights from the complex datasets, to understand the underlying biology of the pathologies, and ultimately translate this to meaningful advances in treatment options and patient care.
+My efforts aim to extract biological insights, to understand the underlying biology of the pathologies, and ultimately translate this to meaningful advances in treatment options and patient care.

 Proteomics is the characterization of the protein composition, the proteome, of a biological sample.
 While several techniques exists and new continue to emerge, mass spectrometry-driven proteomics remains a widely used core technology in proteomics for large-scale characterization of the proteome.
 For an review of the commonly applied bottom-up mass spectrometry-driven proteomics workflow, designed to be accessible even to those new to the field please click here.